rick-roche/rickroche.com/site/content/posts/2021-06-19-migrating-arm-to-bicep/index.md

 ## Should you migrate?

 A resounding yes from me!
 The process above goes quite quickly, and I was on shiny new Bicep templates in less than an hour.
 Bicep is a much friendlier syntax to work with and the IDE support is great.
+What I also enjoyed is cleaning up all the errors that were present in my ARM templates that would have remained if not for the migration.

 There is a neat comparison of ARM syntax vs Bicep syntax here which highlights a lot of the constructs that become simpler as well: https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/compare-template-syntax